Fivestar Pulmonary Associates

 Pulmonary function testing is an essential part of diagnosing and monitoring many lung diseases like asthma and chronic obstructive pulmonary disease (COPD).
-Board-certified pulmonologist Anthony Nebor, MD, and Asif Najmuddin, MD, perform pulmonary function testing at Fivestar Pulmonary Associates in Allen, and Mckinney, Texas.
+Board-certified pulmonologist Anthony Nebor, MD, and Asif Najmuddin, MD, perform pulmonary function testing at Fivestar Pulmonary Associates in Allen, Plano, and Mckinney, Texas.
 Call the office or use the online booking tool to schedule your pulmonary function test today.

 Pulmonary function tests are procedures that measure how well you can breathe and how effectively your lungs are functioning.
 The purpose and process vary based on the type of test.